 Saving for College in Uncertain Times

 One of the most popular ways to save for a child's college education is to use a 529 plan, a tax-advantaged account designed specifically for college savings.
 If the funds are used for qualified educational expenses, then the earnings are tax free.
 You CAN save in a 529 plan using an FDIC-insured account, or a money market, which is very low risk.
 However, many invest their 529 savings in the market, which means the funds are subject to market fluctuation.
-And due to the COVID-19 pandemic, this means that some savers have recently seen their balances decrease.
+And sometimes, balances decrease.

 There are times when the market reacts negatively to world events.
-Now is a prime example.
-The financial crisis of 2008 was another.
+The recent pandemic and financial crisis of 2008 are two examples.
 Over the long run, however, the trends have exhibited market growth.
 After the last economic downturn in 2008, the market recovered to reach historic highs.
 While nothing is guaranteed, and every family has the responsibility to determine their own best interests, this history shows that it sometimes makes sense to just let your money remain where it sits today and stay the course.

-This is not to minimize any suffering that current 529 savers may be feeling.
-Toward this end, Fidelity Investments, the program manager of MEFA's U.Fund 529 plan, is offering tips on how to navigate market volatility.
+This is not to minimize any suffering that 529 savers feel when they lose some of their investment.
+Toward this end, Fidelity Investments, the program manager of MEFA's U.Fund 529 plan, offers tips on how to navigate market volatility.
 You can also take advantage of Fidelity's Virtual Assistant for guidance on your account.
 Please click here for information regarding local Fidelity branches.

 There are also ways to save that don't invest in the market and thus are not subject to market fluctuation, such as MEFA's U.Plan Prepaid Tuition Program.
 This plan allows you to prepay up to 100% of tuition and mandatory fees at over 70 participating Massachusetts colleges and universities.
 Money invested in the U.Plan is not invested in the market but instead in General Obligation Bonds that are backed by the full faith and credit of the Commonwealth of Massachusetts.
 If your child doesn't end up attending a participating Massachusetts school, then you can transfer the funds to another Beneficiary or cash them out and receive back what you put in, plus interest (and no penalties).